 Important Caveats

-- My technique and pressure habits
+- Test-team technique and pressure habits

 - The specific TC4 razor used — blade gap 0.76 mm, exposure 0.14 mm, closed comb (see full spec table above)